BestTimesToVisit.com Logo

 Sunrise Serenity at El Rey Archaeological Zone

-Escape the crowds and witness the dawn paint the ancient Mayan ruins of El Rey in soft hues.
-This smaller, less-visited site offers a tranquil glimpse into history, often with iguanas basking in the early warmth.
-Arrive just as the sun begins to rise for a truly magical and unhurried experience.
+Escape the crowds and witness the dawn paint the ancient Mayan ruins of El Rey in hues of orange and gold.
+This smaller, less-visited site offers a peaceful connection to history, and you might even spot iguanas basking in the early warmth.

 See all 7 things to do →